Blake Griffin – Height, Vertical Jump, Reach, Wingspan

 The Science Behind Vertical Jumping in Basketball

-You can’t jump higher just by using your leg muscles, there’s a lot more to vertical jumping in basketball.
+You can’t jump higher just by using your leg muscles; there’s much more to vertical jumping in basketball.
 Biomechanics research has shown that multiple factors contribute to an athlete’s ability to jump high, including muscle fiber types, joint angles, and the timing of muscle contractions.
 Understanding these factors is crucial for any player looking to improve their vertical jump.

-Muscle fiber types play a significant role in determining an individual’s jumping ability.
-Type II muscle fibers are responsible for producing quick and explosive movements, making them crucial for generating power during a jump.
+Muscle fiber types significantly determine an individual’s jumping ability.
+Type II muscle fibers produce quick and explosive movements, making them crucial for generating power during a jump.

 Additionally, proper joint angles during takeoff and landing can significantly impact how high one can jump.
-Lastly, timing is essential when it comes to contracting muscles during a jump since different muscles activate at different times throughout the motion.
+Lastly, timing is essential when contracting muscles during a jump since different muscles activate at different times throughout the motion.

 By understanding these biomechanical principles, athletes can optimize their training regimens to improve their vertical jumps without relying solely on leg strength.